larkintuckerllc/aws-architect-associate/3/README.md

 PCI DSS v3.2: Credit card data protection (12 requirements)

 FIPS 140-2: Standard on cryptography, KMS is level 2, CloudHSM is level 3

+You must request AWS when you do penetration testing.

+Kali Linux on the MarketPlace is tool for penetration testing